exlskills/devstack/README.md

 Used in combination with `service_setup_method` set to `pull-image`

 ## Ansible Playbook Structure Overview
-All Ansible code is located in the `plays/` folder.
+Ansible code is located in the `plays/` folder.
 - `base-install.yml` - the "playbook" that executes a number of "tasks" in "roles" on the `installer` container (see `hosts: 127.0.0.1` and `connection: local` at the top)
 - each role's code is located in a separate folder with the role's name under `plays/roles/` directory
 - the configuration for review and update is in the YAML files in `plays/config` folder.
 The keys listed in there are referred to in the other parts of code usually inside of `"{{ }}"`